 Our mission is to:

-- Study the potential health, safety and security risks linked to international and remote assignments.
+- Study the potential health, safety and security risks that impact a global workforce.

 - Provide information to governments, employers, workers and contractors on the aforementioned risks.